This article explains the easiest way to unlock iPhone 6, 6 Plus, 6s, and 6s Plus, models.

 This is where it gets a little technical.

-You SIM has a unique IMSI (International Mobile Subscriber Identity) number that matches your account with your carrier and your handset.
-When you turn your iPhone on it checks with the carrier to see if the handset is network unlocked.
+Your SIM card has a unique IMSI (International Mobile Subscriber Identity) number that matches your account with your carrier and your phone.
+When you turn your iPhone 6 it does an IMEI check with the carrier to see if the phone is network unlocked.

-If fitted with an interposer, when you switch your iPhone on the Gevey interposer toggles your phone into flight mode preventing a connection to the phone network.
-It is forced to use the emergency 112 number to connect.
+If fitted with an interposer, when you switch your iPhone 6 on the Gevey interposer toggles your iPhone into flight mode preventing a connection to the carriers network via the IMEI.
+It is forced to use the emergency 112 phone number to connect.

 While establishing a connection the Gevey interposer cycles through IMSI codes to find a suitable combination.

 Next, the flight mode is switched off and the fake ‘unlocked’ IMSI code is used instead of the real one on your device.